danthegoodman1/how_to_be_exceptional/README.md

 2. The on-call engineers handle the situation, but do so by implementing a new correctness bug that you would have spotted immediately from the slack conversation
 3. You *don't* read the downtime thread when you come online
 4. … days go by, logs are leaving their retention, hundreds of thousands of calls are happening
-5. Customer says “hey I was reviewing my calls from last month and I noticed X, this is wrong”
+5. Customer says "hey I was reviewing my calls from last month and I noticed X, this is wrong"
 6. Over the new few hours, the issue is escalated up to top management because of the severity of how badly this messed up not only one customer, but *all of them*
 7. Logs have been discarded, cannot use logs to recover all the issues
 8. *Major business damage, major relationship damage*